Empire-Strikes-Back/Flula/readme.txt

 - we, games, allow copying/pasting generation seed to generate exactly the same game in another program
 - we, games, neither store no use any files
 - we, games, share no library between ourselves
+- we, games, use simple standard program menu for 'copy seed', 'generate from seed' operations

 no security